-9 Periodically review, update and 9.
-Evaluate the necessity to restrict 5.
-Notification of alert stage change 6.
-Continue surveillance of the 7. revise the Plan as needed to reflect international travel for students, 5. to the campus community.
-0. Pandemic worldwide, through the most current knowledge and staff and faculty.
-6. Implement cluster control and medical agency (WHO, CDC, science related to the Pandemic 10.
-Evaluate the necessity to restrict social distancing protocols in the DHS, etc.) and first responder transmission/impact. individuals traveling from affected workplace and academic (hospitals, police, CSU Risk F countries from entering the settings.
-Mgmt., etc.) networks. campus, and/or develop guidelines 7.
-Initiate restricted activity related 7.
-Investigate need to restock in the medical evaluation of those to outside and internal "special" supplies essential in support of individuals traveling from affected events on campus. further pandemic occurrences. countries from entering the 8.
-Implement medium and long- 8.
-Initiate procurement for those campus. term response characteristics of essential supplies depleted 11.
-Review campus special event and the Pandemic BCP. during previous Pandemic crowd dependent activities with the 9.
-Restrict student, faculty, and occurrence.
-University Events Coordinator. staff business travel to affected 9.
-Review discontinuing travel 12.
-Update pandemic website and regions of the U.S. and abroad. restrictions associated with evaluate additional communication 10.
-Update pandemic website, and pandemic, if appropriate. opportunities. evaluate/implement additional 13.
-Notify faculty to prepare plans for communication methodologies. alternate methods for course 11.
-Monitor cases of Pandemic instruction delivery. among humans in order to update strategies and protocol for social distancing, group activity restrictions, food establishment restrictions, and other pertinent 10 actions.
-12. Activation of the Emergency Operations Center (EOC) for the 12 University.
-13. Consistently review the effectiveness of ongoing response actions and modify program/plan/approach accordingly. accordingly.
+- 5. Notification of alert stage change to the campus community. - 6.
+Implement cluster control and social distancing protocols in the workplace and academic settings. - 7.
+Initiate restricted activity related to outside and internal "special" events on campus. - 8.
+Implement medium and longterm response characteristics of the Pandemic BCP. - Restrict student, faculty, and staff business travel to affected regions of the U.S. and abroad. - 10.
+Update pandemic website, and evaluate/implement additional communication methodologies. - 11.
+Monitor cases of Pandemic among humans in order to update strategies and protocol for social distancing, group activity restrictions, food establishment restrictions, and other pertinent actions. - 12.
+Activation of the Emergency Operations Center (EOC) for the University. - 13.
+Consistently review the effectiveness of ongoing response actions and modify program/plan/approach accordingly.